 The Bank's risk appetite framework determines the risk level that the Board of Directors is prepared to accept in order to accomplish the goals and strategies with the consideration of the capacity of the institution to safely absorb those risks and the Bank monitors regularly risk appetite metrics regarding capital, liquidity, income recurrence and risk based limits.
 Risks that the Bank is exposed to are managed by providing effective control environment and following closely within limits.
-Unmitigated risks are either accepted with current risk levels or decreasing/ terminating the activity that causes the risk.

-Notes to Consolidated Financial Statements As of and for the Year Ended 31 December 2018 (Currency: Thousands of Turkish Lira (TL))
+Notes to Consolidated Financial Statements As of and for the Three-Month Period Ended 31 March 2019